top of page

 pinecone syrup and pinecones

-When foraging pine, as with most foraging, please keep sustainability in mind.
+As with most foraging, please keep sustainability in mind when foraging pine.
 Many of these trees are very important for wildlife, and when it comes to cones, they will often go years between crops.
-So only take a small percentage and spread the harvest over many trees.
+So, only take a small percentage and spread the harvest over many trees.

 I hope you get to experience the flavors of a pine soon so that you can answer Euell's question with a resounding "Yes!".